Executive Director | firstname.lastname@example.org

 Garden Program Coordinator | email@example.com

-Ailyne is the full-time community garden program coordinator.
-In 2017-2018, she participated in the gardens and with all our gardeners as an AmeriCorps member.
-We are so excited to be able to utilize her experience and skills to ensure all of our gardeners are successful in growing their own food!
+Yoel is the full-time garden program coordinator.
+In 2017-2018, they participated in the gardens and with all our gardeners as an AmeriCorps member.
+We are so excited to be able to utilize their experience and skills to ensure all of our gardeners are successful in growing their own food!